codemagic-ci-cd/codemagic-sample-projects/flutter/flutter-integration-tests-demo-project/README.md

 Follow the instructions [here](https://github.com/flutter/flutter/tree/main/packages/integration_test#ios-device-testing) to configure your iOS project.

+In addtion to setting the value of `BUNDLE_ID` to your app's bundle id, you should also provide a bundle identifier value in codemagic.yaml for `TEST_BUNDLE_ID` that ends with `xctrunner` that is asscociated with the test runner.

 ## Getting help and support

 You can also get help in our GitHub Discussions community [here](https://github.com/codemagic-ci-cd/codemagic-docs/discussions)